RSS

 He said you’re mean to him!

-When I called the elephant fornicator’s
+When I called the want-to-be elephant fornicator’s

 Other teachers and read the comments